Carbon-Twelve-C12/supernova/README.md

 1. **Thread Safety**: The main node binary has improved thread safety but may still have some edge-case issues when handling a high number of concurrent requests.
 2. **Warnings**: The codebase contains numerous unused import and field warnings that need cleanup.
 3. **Network Synchronization**: Some complex network tests need refinement for better reliability.
+4. **Environmental Data**: The emissions factor database needs expansion with more regions and grid-level data.

 ## Project Status